steedos/steedos-platform/README.md

 </p>

 <p align="center">
 Enterprise Low Code Development Platform, use metadata to describe objects, fields, code, logic, and page layouts.
-Metadata can be imported into Steedos, modified in the product interface, or manipulated via the Salesforce Metadata API.</p>
+Metadata can be imported into Steedos, modified in the product interface, or manipulated via the Steedos Metadata API.</p>

 <h3 align="center">
  🤖 🎨 🚀